On-Call Chaplains and Abiders are available at Campbell County Health to

 If you feel the need to see a chaplain, one will be made available to you.

-and weekend emergencies are covered by on-call chaplains.
-If you are in
+emergencies are covered by on-call chaplains.
+If you are in need of immediate

 The Chapel is located on the First Floor of Campbell County Memorial Hospital,